Awa Pit language: Plural possessive adjectives

-Alienable Possession and Kinship Relations
+Alienable possession and kinship relations

 Non-head nominal is considered referential and human, and the involvement of pa or a possessive adjective is needed.
 Kinship relations are similar to alienable possession but is different when it comes to body-part possession because the non-head noun is not considered human nor referential.
 Essentially in Awa Pit, there is no difference between alienable and inalienable possession in an NP.
 That is due to the fact that different forms are reserved for referential human possession no matter the possession's nature.

-Whole-Part
+Whole-part

 Part whole relations are incorporated in the same fashion as possession in Awa Pit.
 In this case, the whole acts as a modifier while the part acts as the head noun.
 The modifier whole could be a referential human and that means that the formation with pa or a possessive adjective are utilized.
 Non-referential human or non-humans traced with bare-nouns are likely to be used as well.
 It is also worth mentioning that Awa Pit is a Barbacoa language that specializes in placing part-whole relationships with a bare noun or a ‘genitive marker’.